Shafaqsy/Covid_19_Vaccination_Effects/README.md

 ## Explanation of model choice, including limitations and benefits

-We chose  a supervised machine learning model such as the random forest classifier.
-Random forest classifier is also advantageous as it is less influenced by outliers.
-This model is also appropriate for this binary classification problem.
+We will be testing a random forest classifier and an ARIMA model.
+Random forset classifier may not be feasible due to lack of classifications.
+We will also test an ARIMA model, which will show the effect of time on multiple variables.
+ARIMA can handle multiple variables and account for time, limitations may be due to having the wrong or too many variables, and model may not account for real-world biases.